 WordPress users can check this tag to learn this information for their templates.

-Since Google increasingly focuses on mobile-friendly websites, this meta tag could mean the difference between success and failure on mobile.
+Since Google increasingly focuses on mobile-friendly websites, this meta tag could mean the difference between success and mobile failure.

 Now that you have a basic understanding of meta tags and why they’re important, I’ll show you some of my favorite tools for manipulating them.

-Yoast is a powerful SEO plugin for WordPress and one of the most-downloaded tools for both SEO and meta tags.
+Yoast is a powerful SEO plugin for WordPress and one of the most-downloaded SEO and meta tags tools.

-With Yoast, all of the pages and posts you publish have backend options to increase social sharing, optimize SEO, and update tags and other meta data.
+With Yoast, all of the pages and posts you publish have back-end options to increase social sharing, optimize SEO, update tags, and other metadata.

-Yoast also allows you to enter a focus keyword that doesn’t get added to the meta tags, but that allows the backend program to analyze your post.
+Yoast also allows you to enter a focus keyword that doesn’t get added to the meta tags, allowing the back-end program to analyze your post.

 Copy and paste a list of URLs, and you’ll be presented with the meta tag information.

-There’s even an option to download as a CSV file, so you can scrape large lists quickly.
+There’s even an option to download as a CSV file so that you can scrape large lists quickly.

 It’s a quick and easy way to organize this data when you need it.